rich-at-thinkful/ft-curric-gists/fundamentals/namespacing.md

 Our Shopping List has been built with a lot of standalone functions and global variables.
 Let's refactor it to use our modules and a  more object oriented approach.

-**IMPORTANT:** You should be starting from the project after completing the exercises in [Project Structure and Modules](modules-ids.md).
+**IMPORTANT:** You should be starting from the project after completing the exercises in [Project Structure and Modules](modules.md).
+You can use [this repo](#) as a starting place and to check your work from the previous lesson.

 Commit often!